ankushknr19/JWT-authorization/README.md

 Intermediate level implementation of JSON Web Token for authorization in Node JS application.

 Features:
-Access token and refresh token stored in cookies from backend with httpOnly.
-Refresh token rotation as it also gets reissued while reissuing expired access token.
-Refresh token validation by storing the unique uuid of newly generated refresh token in the datababse.
+i.
+Access token and refresh token stored in cookies from backend with httpOnly. ii.
+Refresh token rotation as it also gets reissued while reissuing expired access token. iii.
+Refresh token validation by storing the unique uuid of newly generated refresh token in the datababse. iv.
+Password hashing with bcrypt.
+v.
+Incoming data validation with zod. vi.
+Rate limiting.

 To install: